YOUR VOTE: South Carolina

 Voter ID Laws:

-- South Carolina requires a photo ID to vote.
+- South Carolina requires a valid picture ID to vote, though they make some exceptions.

 Accepted Credentials: